Texans brace for the end of nearly three years of pandemic Medicaid coverage

 Three years later, that day has arrived.
 While the full public health emergency expires in May, continuous Medicaid coverage ends even sooner, at the end of March.

-Health advocates have raised concerns about this timeline, especially with agency staffing shortages.
+Health advocates have raised concerns about Texas’ readiness to review the eligibility of millions of Medicaid recipients, especially with agency staffing shortages.
 HHSC is short more than 300 “eligibility advisors,” who help process benefits applications and renewals, a vacancy rate of 6.35%.
 This is down from more than 20% in April 2022, the agency said.

 The short-handed agency is also dealing with a 68% increase in Medicaid applications during open enrollment in 2022 compared to the same period in 2019.
 In January 2023, about 70% of Medicaid applications were processed “timely,” within 45 days, up from only about 50% in September.